Let us look at some of the worst advice I have ever heard about social media marketing: Why?

 It would help to map out your social media strategy, social media plan, and social media goals.
 It’s fascinating to note that a social media marketing strategy and a marketing plan have many crossovers.
 Without a social media strategy, there is no way to tell if your social media is “working.”
 It looks at what you want to accomplish (goals) and defines your steps to get there.
-It becomes easy to see what is working and what isn’t on each social platform with a solid strategy.
-When planning your social media activities, your social media content calendar also needs to account for your time interacting with your audience.
+With a solid strategy, it becomes easy to see what is working and what isn’t on each social platform.
+When planning your social media activities, your social media content calendar must also account for your time interacting with your audience.
 But you need to allow for some spontaneous engagement, too.

 Be active on all existing social media platforms.

-Brands should claim their social media profile on as many social media sites as possible for branding purposes.
+Brands should claim their social media profile on as many sites as possible for branding purposes.
 If you have the time and resources to be active on all existing platforms and provide valuable social media content to your online communities, that’s great.What's the worst advice on social media marketing you've ever heard?
 Click To Tweet

 But for many small businesses, it is often not practical because of their limited resources.
 Running some social media campaigns can be an expensive venture.
 That is why you need a strategy to highlight the relevant social networks and social media activity you should focus on.
 I will also identify the platforms you will gain the most potential customers and yield the highest return on investments.

 Just promote your brand only all day long.

 It is wrong!
 It is a recipe for disaster.
 Social media is about building communities of individuals who share common values and beliefs.
-So real social media marketing is not about promoting your brand on Facebook all day long.
-Instead, it is about your brand engaging with members of the online communities to which it belongs on any social media channel.
+So social media marketing is not about promoting your brand on Facebook all day.
+Instead, it is about your brand engaging with members of the online communities it belongs to on any social media channel.